Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Statement of Results

-\begin{obs} Note that the previous discussion is restricted to considering the model evolving on the torus.
+\begin{hyp} In what follows we will always assume that our set of velocities $\mathcal V$ is such that: for any $v\in\mathcal{V}$ the function $\Phi_v(\cdot)$ is Lipschitz. \end{hyp} \begin{remark} Note that the previous discussion is restricted to considering the model evolving on the torus.
 For our model, due to the Glauber dynamics, these product measures are no longer invariant.
-Nevertheless, we introduced them and recalled their definitions since they will play a key role in the proof of the replacement lemmas, since they will be used as reference measures that are close to the (unknown) invariant measure of the system (see Section \ref{sec:6}). \end{obs}
+Nevertheless, we introduced them and recalled their definitions since they will play a key role in the proof of the replacement lemmas, since they will be used as reference measures that are close to the (unknown) invariant measure of the system (see Section \ref{sec:6}). \end{remark}